Funding for community events, projects, and publications featuring participatory dance, music, or song

 - conduct and disseminate research on traditional dance, music, and song

-- attend non-CDSS programs for training purposes
+- sponsor attendance at non-CDSS programs for training purposes

 - create related endeavors that will have a lasting effect on dance, music, and song communities